Wildwood Recreation Site

 The site offers family picnic units, several group shelters, outdoor picnic kitchens, playing fields, volleyball and basketball courts and fully accessible trails.
 The site also provides access to the Salmon River and an extensive system of trails in the Salmon Huckleberry Wilderness (managed by the Mount Hood National Forest).

-Due to safety concerns relevant to congestion, the parking area just outside the entrance gate is closed to all parking while the park is open.
-This area will re-open at the end of the recreation season (generally mid-November).
+Due to safety concerns relevant to congestion, the parking area just outside the entrance gate is closed to all parking while the park is open during normal season hours.

 Located 40 miles east of Portland, off US Highway 26, just past the 39 mile marker.